rhagarty/app-modernization/README.md

 You can explode this zip file bundle to see all the artifacts that TA provides, including a **README** file that gives you step by step instructions on how to use the bundle.
 You will use this bundle in the next section of the lab.

-## 2. Modernize your application
+## 2. Updating the application to run on Enterprise Application Service for Java

+For this step, we will start with the source for the applications which you discovered, assessed and planned in step 1.

-### Clone the GitHub repo
+### Clone the ModResorts GitHub repo

-1. Clone the ModResorts application.
+1. In a terminal, clone the ModResorts application.

     ```bash
     cd /home/admin
     git clone https://github.com/techxchange2024/mod-resorts.git
     ```

-## Experiencing Watsonx Code Assistant for Enterprise Java Applications
+## Experiencing watsonx Code Assistant for Enterprise Java Applications

-This section will provide guidance on the usage of the features of Watsonx Code Assistant for Enterprise Java Applications.
+This section will provide guidance on the usage of the features of watsonx Code Assistant for Enterprise Java Applications.

-### WebSphere Application Server modernization to Liberty with Watsonx Code Assistant for Enterprise Java Applications Eclipse IDE plugin
+### WebSphere Application Server modernization to Liberty with watsonx Code Assistant for Enterprise Java Applications Eclipse IDE plugin

 First, let’s start with **Eclipse IDE**.
-Please Locate and launch the Eclipse IDE from the Activities task bar.
+Locate and launch the Eclipse IDE from the Activities task bar.

-1. After launching Eclipse, please import the ModResorts app as a Maven project by going to the **File** drop-down menu in the top left corner, then selecting **Import -\> Maven -\> Existing Maven Projects**.
+1. After launching Eclipse, import the ModResorts app as a Maven project by going to the **File** drop-down menu in the top left corner, then selecting **Import -\> Maven -\> Existing Maven Projects**.

-1. Please note that to access Watsonx Code Assistant for Enterprise Java Applications, you will need to log in using the API key from IBM Cloud.
+2. Please note that to access watsonx Code Assistant for Enterprise Java Applications, you will need to log in using the API key from IBM Cloud.
 Your instructor will provide you with the necessary API key.
-In Eclipse IDE, you can find the Watsonx Code Assistant for Enterprise Java Applications tab in the top panel of the interface.
+In Eclipse IDE, you can find the watsonx Code Assistant for Enterprise Java Applications tab in the top panel of the interface.

     <div align="center">
         <img src="./images/wca-icon.png">
     </div>

-    After successfully logging into Watsonx Code Assistant for Enterprise Java Applications, you should see a greeting message from Watsonx Code Assistant for Enterprise Java Applications in the chat panel.
+    After successfully logging into watsonx Code Assistant for Enterprise Java Applications, you should see a greeting message from watsonx Code Assistant for Enterprise Java Applications in the chat panel.

     <div align="center">
         <img src="./images/wca-greeting.png">
     </div>

-1. To ensure that the project is properly configured with the dependencies for the WebSphere Application Server APIs, please run the following commands in a terminal window to install the required dependencies into your local Maven project.
+3. To ensure that the project is properly configured with the dependencies for the WebSphere Application Server APIs, please run the following commands in a terminal window to install the required dependencies into your local Maven project.

     ```bash
     cd mod-resorts
     mvn install:install-file -Dfile="was-dependency/was_public.jar" -DpomFile="was-dependency/was_public-9.0.0.pom"
     ```

-1. The application was configured and written using **traditional WebSphere Application Server** code, Watsonx Code Assistant for Enterprise Java Applications supports an automated AI powered feature to modernize this application to use the latest WebSphere Liberty Server.
-To access this feature, right-click on the project and select **Watsonx Code Assistant for Enterprise Java Applications → Modernize to Liberty**.
-You should see the Watsonx Code Assistant for Enterprise Java Applications extension interface.
+4. The application was configured and written using **traditional WebSphere Application Server** code, watsonx Code Assistant for Enterprise Java Applications supports an automated AI powered feature to modernize this application to use the latest WebSphere Liberty Server.
+To access this feature, right-click on the project and select **watsonx Code Assistant for Enterprise Java Applications → Modernize to Liberty**.
+You should see the watsonx Code Assistant for Enterprise Java Applications extension interface.

     <div align="center">
         <img src="./images/wca-modernize.png">